quicwg/base-drafts/draft-ietf-quic-tls.md

 encryption algorithm.

-In sampling the packet ciphertext, the packet number length is assumed to be 4 octets (its maximum possible encoded length), unless there is insufficient space in the packet for sampling.
-The sampled ciphertext starts after allowing for a 4 octet packet number unless this would cause the sample to extend past the end of the packet.
+In sampling the packet ciphertext, the packet number length is assumed to be 4 bytes (its maximum possible encoded length), unless there is insufficient space in the packet for sampling.
+The sampled ciphertext starts after allowing for a 4 byte packet number unless this would cause the sample to extend past the end of the packet.
 If the sample would extend past the end of the packet, the end of the packet is sampled.